-Work continues to meet with managers and staff to provide support with e-ksf system and processes.
-Monthly reports are being produced and shared with managers and reviewers.
-Trajectory of plans received showing position to end of December and March 2018 for completion of JDRs - Plans are outstanding within Primary Care, Planned Care and Unscheduled Care.
+Work continued up to 31.01.18 to meet with managers and staff to provide support with eKSF system and processes.
+Monthly reports were produced and shared with managers and reviewers.
+Areas of concern were highlighted to senior managers, trajectory of plans are updated and shared with teams. (completion of JDRs as at 31.12.17 -42.36%, PDPs 29.55%)